TSE:XDV

 iShares Cdn Dividend ETF is a Canadian stock, trading under the symbol XDV.TO (previously XDV-T on Stockchase) on the Toronto Stock Exchange (XDV-CT).
 It is usually referred to as TSX:XDV or XDV.TO

-In the last year, 2 stock analysts published opinions about XDV.TO (previously XDV-T on Stockchase).
-1 analyst recommended to BUY the stock.
-1 analyst recommended to SELL the stock.
-The latest stock analyst recommendation is BUY.
+In the last year, 2 stock analysts issued a Buy, Sell, or Hold rating on XDV.TO (previously XDV-T on Stockchase).
+1 analyst recommended to BUY and 1 analyst recommended to SELL the stock.
+The latest stock analyst rating is BUY.
 Read the latest stock experts' ratings for iShares Cdn Dividend ETF.

 iShares Cdn Dividend ETF was recommended as a Top Pick by John Hood on 2013-12-13.
 Read the latest stock experts ratings for iShares Cdn Dividend ETF.

-2 stock analysts on Stockchase covered iShares Cdn Dividend ETF in the last year.
-It is a trending stock that is worth watching.
+iShares Cdn Dividend ETF is followed by 95 investors on Stockchase and is a trending stock that is worth watching.